rems-project/read-dwarf/README.md

    - `intro.smt2`: Common SMT definition used when calling a SMT solver.
      This is embedded in the binary.
  - `dune-project`: Global dune configuration
  - `notes`: Various notes and thought about the project development.
  - `TODO.md`: The current TODO list.
  - `hafnium\*`: Each folder is a specific hafnium build to test on.
    The binaries are frozen and should not be changed.
  - `compare-O0-O2`: Folder for graphs comparing `O0` and `O2` hafnium builds.
  - `test_asm`: Simple assembly test to test `run-bb` subcommand.
  - `tiny_test`: Simple C tests, see the corresponding README inside the folder.
  - `mpool`: Folder to build some mpool specific tests
  - `emacs-highlighting`: Emacs coloring for read-dwarf rd output.
    Add the beginning of such file and follow the instructions.

+## Caching

+Read-dwarf may create a cache in a directory named `.rdcache`.
+When searching for a cache, read-dwarf will search if there already is a `.rdcache` directory either in the current directory or one of its parent and use the closest one it find.
+If it finds none and need a cache, it will create a .rdcache in the current directory.
+This directory contains several caches indexed by name.

+Use `read-dwarf clear-cache name` to delete such a cache or `read-dwarf clear-cache -a` to clear the whole `.rdcache` directory.